IgniteUI/igniteui-docfx/en/components/themes/sass/configuration.md

 ## Direction

-Like `$igx-legacy-support` and `$default-palette`, we allow you to modify the direction (left-to-right vs. right-to-left) of the produced styles; By setting the global `$direction` variable, you can change the default direction from LTR to RTL.
+Like `$default-palette`, we allow you to modify the direction (left-to-right vs. right-to-left) of the produced styles; By setting the global `$direction` variable, you can change the default direction from LTR to RTL.

 ```scss